The road to Artist Point, the final 2.7 miles of State Route 542/Mount Baker Highway, is closed for the season.

 Travel Tip: If you stay overnight at the Inn, it includes complimentary use of the Inn's Dutch-style bikes!
 Grab a bike trail map and plan your perfect adventure!
 The bike map includes a picnic ride, coffee ride, ice cream ride, fitness ride and a favorite, the margarita ride!

-The real mission of Overflow Taps isn’t to bring delicious beer to Lynden, for every pint sold Overflow Taps donates 25 cents to the Charity Water, a non-profit focused on providing water to underdeveloped countries.
+Drink for a cause!
+The real mission of Overflow Taps isn’t just to bring delicious beer to Lynden.
+With every drink purchase, Overflow Taps donates 1% of sales to build water projects in developing countries.

 Explore the Farm to Table Trail...and Win Prizes!